pipermintwala/cocotbext-safeSpi/README.md

 ## Documentation

 The classes `SpiConfig` and `SpiMaster` are largely based on schang412's [repo](https://github.com/schang412/cocotbext-spi).
-To use these classes simply save the safeSpi.py in your tests folder and import them, example is in the tests folder.

-### Installation

 Clone the github repo and use the following command to install the modules: